by CSyphrett and Doc Quantum

 Steel couldn’t do anything for Cuba.
 Instead, he ordered his team to get ready to fly to Tokyo, notifying the Dome about it almost as an afterthought, since that United Nations organization was technically responsible for coordinating action-hero help in these types of emergencies.
 Still, the Dome was still new and untried, and Steel’s first and only loyalty was to the United States government.
 The Peacemaker would have to handle the diplomatic side of things with the Dome to let the Sentinels of Justice enter Cuba, if he could.

 Sure enough, thanks to Christopher Smith’s impressive diplomatic channels, the Sentinels of Justice arrived in Cuba little more than a mere hour after the threat had been revealed.
-The Son of Vulcan had joined the team of heroes, since he had been monitoring the situation from Mount Olympus and realized his power was needed on the ground rather than from his monitoring post.
+The Son of Vulcan also joined the team of heroes, since he had been monitoring the situation from Mount Olympus and thought his power would be needed on the ground rather than from his monitoring post.
 They circled the expanding tendrils before landing at the U.S. base at Guantanamo Bay.

 “We’ll see what it can do against energy first,” said the Peacemaker.